tetlika/evojam/Readme.md

 ```
 ansible-playbook playbook.yml -i inventory -e @vars.yml
 ```
-Note that on first run it takes around 20 minutes to accomplish because creation of directory service.
+Note that on first run it takes around 20-30 minutes to accomplish because creation of directory service takes much time.

 To build aws microsoft infra on top of created vpc, simply run:
 ```